Radhabinod Pal: Career

 Radhabinod Pal was born in 1886 in the village of Salimpur, Kushtia, then part of undivided Nadia district in Bengal Presidency, British India (present-day Bangladesh) into a Bengali Hindu Vaishnavite family.
 He passed the Entrance Examination in 1903, and F.A.
 Examination in 1905 from Rajshahi College with distinctions.
 Radhabinod Pal took his BA Honors (1907) and MA (1908) in Mathematics from the Presidency College, Calcutta.
 Pal worked as a clerk at the Allahabad Accountant General Office before he took his BL degree in 1911.
 Pal later served as a lecturer in Mathematics at the Ananda Mohan College, Mymensingh.
 Alongside his teaching, Pal also practised law at the Mymensingh Bar.
 While in Mymensingh, Pal further stretched his legal qualifications by obtaining the LLM degree (1920) from Calcutta University.
 He stood First in the First Class.
 Pal then moved to Calcutta to build a legal career in the High Court.

 He studied mathematics and constitutional law at Presidency College, Calcutta (now Kolkata), and the Law College of the University of Calcutta.

 Pal was a major contributor to the formulation of the Indian Income Tax Act of 1922.
 The British Government of India appointed Pal as a legal advisor in 1927.
 He worked as professor at the Law College of the University of Calcutta from 1923 till 1936.
 Pal became a judge of the Calcutta High Court in 1941 and Vice-Chancellor of the University of Calcutta in 1944.

 He was asked to represent British India as a member of the tribunal of judges officiating at the Tokyo Trials in 1946.
 In deliberations with judges from 10 other countries, Pal was highly critical of the prosecution's use of the legal concept of conspiracy in the context of pre-war decisions by Japanese officials.
 He also maintained that the tribunal should not retrospectively apply (nulla poena sine lege) the new concept of Class A war crimes – waging aggressive (also known as crimes against peace) – and crimes against humanity (that had already been used ex post facto at the Nuremberg Trials).
 Hence Pal dissented from the tribunal's verdicts of guilt in the cases of defendants charged with Class A war crimes.
 His reasoning also influenced the judges representing the Netherlands and France, and all three of these judges issued dissenting opinions.
 However, under the rules of the tribunal, all verdicts and sentences were decided by a majority of the presiding judges.

-A family tree of Radhabinod Pal.
-(Source: Madhumita Roy, née Pal, granddaughter of Radhabinod Pal.)